 To test H3, we will test a mediation model in which perceived similarity mediates the relationship between the number of pieces of information about a person and how much participants like the person.
 While Norton et al. (2007) tested the mediating effect with the method proposed by Baron and Kenny (1986), we will test the mediation effect with adjusted bootstrap percentile (BCa) methods.

 To test H4-1 and H4-3, we will first create quasi-experimental conditions based on whether participants find the first presented trait of a person similar or dissimilar to themselves.
 Then, we will conduct a Welch’s t-test to examine whether those in the dissimilar condition rate the subsequently presented traits as being more dissimilar than those in the similar condition (H4-1).
 To test H4-3, we will conduct the same analysis on liking.
-Lastly, to test H4-2, we will compute a point-biserial correlation between liking and perceived similarity of the 1st-10th traits.

 Extensions